microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaNamedLocationPolicy.md

 ```

 ## Description
-this cmdlet allows an admin to get the Azure Active Directory named location policy.
+This cmdlet allows an admin to get the Azure Active Directory named location policy.
 Named locations are custom rules that define network locations which can then be used in a Conditional Access policy.

 ## Examples